seperman/deepdiff/deepdiff/deephash_doc.rst

     The only time you want the constant_size to be False is if you want to know what the string representation of your object is BEFORE it gets hashed.

-include_string_type_changes: Boolean, default = False
+ignore_string_type_changes: Boolean, default = True
-    string type conversions should not affect the hash output when this is set to False.
+    string type conversions should not affect the hash output when this is set to True.
     For example "Hello" and b"Hello" should produce the same hash.

 **Returns**